 • Errors

-You can also download a detailed export of the run results as an Excel file.
+You can also download a detailed export of the run results as an Excel file for auditing or further troubleshooting.

 Sync history